woernerm/dynoselect/README.md

 - `root_props`: Additional properties that are passed on to the [reflex.popover.root](https://reflex.dev/docs/library/overlay/popover/#popoverroot) component used by Dynoselect.

+#### Additional options for `dynotimezone`:
+- `locale`: The locale to display the time zone options in.

+#### Additional options for `dynolanguage`:
+- `locale`: The locale to use for the displayed language options.
+If None, the names of all languages are displayed in the respective language itself.
+- `only` : Optional iterable with [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag)
+    to display.
+Default is None, so that all available language options are displayed.
+    Example:
+    ```py
+    dynolanguage(
+        placeholder="Language",
+        search_placeholder="Search for a language...",
+        only={"de", "en", "en-GB", "es", "fr", "fr-CH"},
+    ),
+    ```
+    This will display options for German (as spoken in Germany), English (as spoken in the United States), English (as spoken in the UK), Spanish (as spoken in Spain), French (as spoken in France), and French (as spoken in Switzerland).

 ## Installation
 The component has been tested without activating [Tailwind](https://tailwindcss.com/)